talla-ui/talla-ui/docs/content/en/docs/topics/testing/tests.md

 - Functions for describing test scopes and cases
 - Functions for asserting values and objects during and after each test case
 - Functions for running all tests and collating results
-- The _test context_ — a runtime environment that includes simulations for framework functions such as UI rendering and user navigation, allowing for the application to run normally after which a test case can 'query' the resulting state (including UI)
+- The _test handler_ — a runtime environment that includes simulations for framework functions such as UI rendering and user navigation, allowing for the application to run normally after which a test case can 'query' the resulting state (including UI)

 Using the Desk test library, you can include tests alongside your source code, which can then be run using a separate entry point directly from the command line.
 Refer to the sections below to learn how to add tests to your application.